Donghwan-Rho/HE-TSP/README.md

     --text_seed 42
 ```

-To compute the corruption score ratio in the paper, you need `GPT-4` API in `utils/gpt4_corruption_score.py`.
+To compute the corruption score ratio in the paper, you need a `GPT-4` API in `utils/gpt4_corruption_score.py`.